-Creating a vibrant community of start-ups is a key priority for Cyprus, and to achieve this, providing programmes and incentives specially-designed to respond to the needs of early stage entrepreneurship is essential.
+Creating a vibrant community of start-ups is a key priority for Cyprus, and to achieve this it is essential to provide programmes and incentives specially-designed to respond to the needs of early-stage entrepreneurship.
 Cyprus already has high-quality human capital and world-class academic and research centres, however, it still needs to embrace creativity in order to fuel cutting-edge ideas and build a culture of innovation.
 A key challenge is to create better links between innovative academic research centres and businesses that excel in transforming ideas into commercially viable products and services.

 There are private R&D companies which are commercially driven, and a flagship example is the Cyprus Research and Innovation Center (CyRIC).
 Its core areas are mechanical engineering design and prototyping, electrical and electronics engineering, robotics and wearables, biomedical engineering and information communication technologies.
 CyRIC has been involved in more than 35 R&D projects – mostly funded by the EU and industry – worth over €40 million.
-It also founded an international venture- building incubator branded Gravity, which focuses on developing start-ups from early-stage to mature ventures, by assisting them in all the necessary steps and being with them throughout their journey.
+It also founded an international venture-building incubator branded Gravity, which focuses on developing start-ups from early-stage to mature ventures by assisting them in all the necessary steps on their journey.

 To better connect research talent with businesses and to support ways to commercialise novel solutions is of strategic importance to the aforementioned Research and Innovation Foundation (RIF).
 The Foundation has set up a Knowledge Transfer Office, which operates as a central hub linking industry with research organisations and support high-level knowledge transfer activities such as patent protection and licensing.
 Another project in the works is to set up an Innovation Factory to offer mentoring, coaching and assessment services as well as enable networking with investors.
 One of the core RIF activities is to also keep a record of expatriate Cypriot researchers on a central database, with the purpose of keeping them informed about R&I activities in Cyprus, updating them with available networking and financing opportunities and encouraging the development of new partnerships.

 With renewed focus from a government level to support and develop a thriving research and innovation sector, the country is diversifying into a more sustainable and knowledge-based economy.
-With a multitude of innovative projects up and running, new centres of excellence and cutting-edge multidisciplinary research being undertaken, Cyprus is well on its way to achieving its ambition of becoming a leading innovation hub.
-The vast pool of talent, experience and state-ofthe- art facilities are attracting bright minds from around the world and the growth in this area is also attracting those wanting to invest in emerging technologies and solutions of the future.
-Situated at the crossroads of three continents and already established as a solid EU business centre, Cyprus is the ideal location for research and innovation projects that can easily reach millions of potential customers.
+With a multitude of innovative projects up and running, new centres of excellence and cutting-edge multidisciplinary research being undertaken, Cyprus is well on its way to achieving its ambition of becoming a leading innovation hub in the region.
+The vast pool of talent, experience and state-of-the- art facilities are attracting bright minds from around the world and the growth in this area is also attracting those wanting to invest in emerging technologies and solutions of the future.
+Situated at the crossroads of three continents and already established as a solid EU business centre, Cyprus is the ideal location for research and innovation projects that can easily reach millions of potential customers in the EMEA region.
 The future of Cyprus is one of transformation and the synergy between scientific research and industry is fundamental for the creation of a productive R&I environment with multiple benefits for the economy.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.